 (sometimes also demolishing structures of low quality, as already done by the government for a lot of constructions built illegally along the coast).
-Starting from this premise, the new project wants to favor such characteristics, adapting to the signs of the area and interpreting the hyperNatural landscapes
+Starting from this premise, the new project wants to favor such characteristics, adapting to the signs of the area and interpreting the theme of the coast as a general "limit": the limit between the natural landscape and architecture, between built and not built and finally between the signs of the existing land and the new signs of the project.
+41 hyperNatural landscapes